hphelion/documentation/commercial/GA1/commerical.services-swift-deployment.md

 		| 192.0.2.30   |
 		+--------------+

-4. List the disk available on each nodes.
+4. List the disks available on each node.

 		# ringos list-disks -n <Object nodes IP address>